 What is a leasehold property?

 Leasehold properties are especially common in cities or those which reside within a larger building.
-This means that when purchasing the property, you’re buying ownership for a certain period of time.
-The Freeholder retains ownership of the land which the property is built upon.
+This means that when purchasing the property, you’re buying ownership for a fixed period of time.
+The freeholder retains ownership of the land which the property is built upon.